vitobotta/hetzner-k3s/README.md

 ## Troubleshooting

-If the tool hangs forever after creating servers and you see timeouts, this may be caused by problems with your SSH key, for example if you use a key with a passphrase or an older key (due to the deprecation of some crypto stuff in newwer operating systems).
+If the tool hangs forever after creating instances and you see timeouts, this may be caused by problems with your SSH key, for example if you use a key with a passphrase or an older key (due to the deprecation of some crypto stuff in newwer operating systems).
 In this case you may want to try setting `use_ssh_agent` to `true` to use the SSH agent.
 If you are not familiar with what an SSH agent is, take a look at [this page](https://smallstep.com/blog/ssh-agent-explained/) for an explanation.